MateuszNad/PSYamahaMusicCast/readme.md

 Install-Module -Name PSYamahaMusicCast -Force
 ```

-Force aren't really nessecary but they do skip errors in case some appear.
+Force isn't really necessary but they do skip errors in case some appear.

 ## And to update